gregory-ledenev/LangChain4j-EasyWorkflow/README.md

-# LangChain4j EasyWorkflow
+# EasyWorkflow for LangChain4j

-LangChain4j EasyWorkflow is a library that offers a fluent, DSL-style API for building complex agentic workflows on top of the LangChain4j Agentic framework.
+EasyWorkflow for LangChain4j is a library that offers a fluent, DSL-style API for building complex agentic workflows on top of the LangChain4j Agentic framework.
 It removes boilerplate and makes it simple to express AI workflows in a clear, readable way.

 With EasyWorkflow, you can define workflows that include sequences of agents, conditional branches, parallel execution, agent groups, and loops, combining flexibility with elegance.